What is a customer service SLA (Service-Level Agreement)?

-Simply put, an SLA is a promise you make to your customer about how you’ll deliver your service to them.
-This could be in relation to how much up time you guarantee or how fast you will deliver a resolution.
+Simply put, a customer service SLA is a promise you make to your customer about how you’ll deliver your service to them.
+This could be in relation to how much uptime you guarantee or how fast you will deliver a resolution.

 What are customer service SLAs?